 According to Wikipedia:

-When you arrive at the parking lot itself you will see that it is massive and holds a lot of cars.
+When you arrive at the parking lot you will see that it is massive and holds a lot of cars.
 I imagine that it can fill up during popular times of the year but when I went in May it was only half full.
-It has bathrooms and lot of information about the surrounding area as well, before you start your trek to the General Sherman.
+It has bathrooms and a lot of information about the surrounding area as well.
+It’s a great place to explore before you start your trek to the General Sherman Tree.

-The trail itself is all down hill on the way to the tree than uphill on the way back.
-Be sure to save your strength as the elevation does make it more difficult on the way back up, but if you take your time everyone should be able to handle it.
+The trail is all downhill on the way to the tree than uphill on the way back.
+Be sure to save your strength, as the elevation does make it more difficult on the way back up.
+If you take your time everyone should be able to handle it.

-This trail was itself was well thought out and the entire way it is showing you how high up you are compared to the tree itself, which helps to put it in perspective.
+This trail was well thought out and the entire way it is showing you how high up you are compared to the General Sherman Tree, which helps to put it in perspective.